Put Actionable Member-360 Information at the Center of Your Enterprise Data Management Strategy

 Better Care and Coordination Powered by Real-time Alerts

-HealthShare’s Unified Care Record, receiving real-time clinical feeds, can send out alerts on inpatient and emergency department admissions to the primary care provider and the payer.
+HealthShare’s Care Management Notifications, receiving real-time clinical feeds, can send out alerts on inpatient and emergency department admissions to the primary care provider and the payer.
 The alerts enable better care coordination for the patient, and automatic enrollment through HealthShare into care management programs.
 The clinical data also can populate Care Management/Utilization Management systems, assuring current and accurate information.

 Support for the HL7 Da Vinci Project